12 leap day freebies and deals you can get on Feb. 29

 10. Planet Fitness

 Planet Fitness wants to promote an “extra day of energy” with a special deal.
-From now until Feb.
-29, new customers can sign up for a 29-cent down payment and then $10 a month and pay nothing until March 17.
+New customers can sign up for a 29-cent down payment and then $10 a month, and pay nothing until March 17.

 11. Staples